RBVI/stringApp/doc_alternative_config.md

 ### Get a stringApp properties file
 - Quit Cytoscape if it is running
 - Download the stringApp.props file from [here](./stringApp.props) and place it in ~/CytoscapeConfiguration/
-- Start Cytoscape
+- Start Cytoscape again

 ### Modify an existing stringApp properties file
 - Quit Cytoscape if it is running.
 - Open the stringApp.props file in ~/CytoscapeConfiguration/
-- Add the following line to it:
+- Add the following line to it: `alternativeCONFIGURI=https\://jensenlab.org/assets/stringapp/string_app_v2_0_0_string11.5.json`

-`alternativeCONFIGURI=https\://jensenlab.org/assets/stringapp/string_app_v2_0_0_string11.5.json`
 - Save the file
-- Start Cytoscape
+- Start Cytoscape again